-Chimimport Group is in the process of introducing a number of reorganizations.
+Chimimport Group is in the process of introducing a number of reorganizations, recently completed restructuring of the part of its manufacturing and trade companies, through the merger of Chimimport Group EAD in Zyrneni Hrani Bulgaria AD.
 The Group expects that these reorganizations will result in economies of funds and a more effective management of the businesses.
 There is no certainty, however, that Chimimport Group will manage to implement the planned reorganizations timely and completely, no that they will generate the expected benefits, including economies of expenses.